Hadronic tau decays at higher orders in QCD: Higher order corrections to hadronic tau decay width

+In this subsection, we estimate the higher-order perturbative coefficients using second-order sequence transformations, namely Brezinski’s $\theta$-algorithm and the modified Wynn’s $\rho$-algorithm.
+Both methods rely on higher-order finite-difference information of the input sequence and are therefore structurally distinct from the Pad\'e-equivalent methods discussed earlier.

-In this section, we estimate the higher-order perturbative coefficients using Brezinski’s $\theta$ algorithm.
-It is important to note that Brezinski’s $\theta$ transformation cannot be meaningfully applied when only three partial sums, $\{s_0,s_1,s_2\}$, are available.
-The construction of the lowest-order nontrivial even-subscripted element, $\theta_2^{(0)}$, already involves the auxiliary quantities $\theta_1^{(0)}$, $\theta_1^{(1)}$, and $\theta_1^{(2)}$.
-These quantities depend explicitly on the consecutive finite differences $(s_1-s_0)$, $(s_2-s_1)$, and $(s_3-s_2)$.
-In the absence of the fourth partial sum $s_3$, the recursive scheme cannot be completed, rendering the transformation ill-defined at this order.
+A common limitation of these transformations is that they cannot be meaningfully applied when only three partial sums, $\{s_0, s_1, s_2\}$, are available.
+In the case of Brezinski’s $\theta$-algorithm, the construction of the lowest-order nontrivial element $\theta_2^{(0)}$ requires the auxiliary quantities $\theta_1^{(0)}$, $\theta_1^{(1)}$, and $\theta_1^{(2)}$, which depend explicitly on the finite differences $(s_1 - s_0)$, $(s_2 - s_1)$, and $(s_3 - s_2)$.
+Similarly, the modified $\rho$-algorithm involves the estimation of a decay parameter through nonlinear combinations of higher-order differences such as $\Delta s_{n+2}$, which again necessitates the availability of at least four consecutive partial sums.
+Consequently, both methods can only be applied when four known coefficients are used as input.

-From a more general perspective, Brezinski’s $\theta$ algorithm achieves convergence acceleration by exploiting second-order finite-difference information of the original sequence.
-Such information cannot be extracted from fewer than four partial sums.
-Consequently, when only three known terms are available, the transformation is unable to generate a nontrivial even-subscripted element and therefore fails to provide an accelerated estimate.

-For this reason, in the present analysis, Brezinski’s $\theta$ algorithm is applied only in cases where four known coefficients are available.
-The resulting estimates for the higher-order coefficients $c_{5,1}$–$c_{12,1}$ obtained using Brezinski’s $\theta$ algorithm are presented in Table~\ref{tab:coeff_theta_4}.
+We therefore employ these transformations using four known coefficients to estimate the higher-order coefficients $c_{5,1}$–$c_{12,1}$.
+It is found that the predictions obtained from the modified Wynn’s $\rho$-algorithm are in exact numerical agreement with those derived from Brezinski’s $\theta$-algorithm.
+This equivalence indicates that both transformations encode the same underlying asymptotic information of the perturbative series when sufficient input data is provided.

+In this sense, the results obtained from the $\rho$-algorithm serve as a nontrivial validation of the predictions derived from Brezinski’s $\theta$-algorithm.
+To avoid redundancy, we therefore present only one set of results, which are listed in Table~\ref{tab:coeff_theta_4}.
+These results represent the common prediction of both second-order sequence transformations.